ccnmtl/django-smoketest/README.md

 implementing it.
 This notice will go away when django-smoketest is actually implemented and remotely suitable for real-world use.
-Until then, feel free to offer ideas on the interface, but don't expect to be able to use it.
+Until then, feel free to offer ideas on the interface, but don't expect to be able to use it (you can look in the "Progress" section to see exactly where I'm at).

 Motivation
 ----------